-Pollution Prevention Assistance (PPA) for Businesses
+Pollution Prevention Assistance Program

+We offer free assistance to help businesses find and fix potential pollution issues.
+This can save businesses money in improved processes, materials, and disposal costs— and help protect employees, customers, and the environment.
 Pollution prevention means helping businesses find less toxic products, safely store chemicals, reduce disposal costs, learn to prevent and clean up spills, and keep toxics out of the environment.
 We visit many types of businesses and can share best practices.
+We work with the Washington State Department of Ecology and other partners to help businesses stay up with regulatory changes, keep employees safe, protect your investment, and stop polluted rainwater from flowing into our creeks, lakes, and rivers.

 Where can I get more information?

-Check out the links below to learn more about ways you can reduce pollution on your property:
+Check out the links below to learn more about ways you can reduce pollution on your property

 Pollution Prevention Partnership